annagriffin/robot_localization/README.md

 Another advantage of using the low variance resampler is that if all samples have the same weights, the resampled set is the same and we do not lose any samples.

-#### Design Decisions from Our Implementation
+#### Design Decisions for Implementation
 While testing the resampler, we figured the particles converges faster if we sort all particles in descending order of weights before resampling.
-This increases the efficiency of the
+This increases the efficiency of the resampler as well as we interact through the entire particle set for each step m to find a particle with large enough weight to meet the criteria.

+However, one pitfall we found with our implementation is that the particles can get stuck easily when they located in a location on the map where the obstacle configuration is very similar to where the robot is.
+If we had more time, we can look into stratified sampling, in which particles are grouped into subsets where the samples within a subset are all kept regardless its individual weight.
+(Introduced in Probabilistic Robotics p88).

 ### Update Particle Position with Motion Model
 The particle cloud is comprised of many hypotheses of the robot's true location.
 Since the robot is moving and each particle is a representation of a possible pose, the movement of the robot must be propagated to the estimates.
 The particles are able to copy the movement since the transformation is relative to a `\base_link` frame that each robot has which is aligned with its pose.
 This is an important step since each scan the robot takes will reveal additional information about its specific location which can only be accurately compared if the hypotheses imitate the same movement.
 If a particle happens to be exactly where the robot is, then its movements should mirror those of the true robot.
 We introduced some noise to these projections to account for drift in the wheel encoders and prevent the particles from getting stuck in the same position.